cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 If any of `GROUPING SETS`, `ROLLUP`, or `CUBE` are present as grouping elements, then the `GROUP BY` clause as a whole defines some number of independent grouping sets.
 The effect of this is equivalent to constructing a `UNION ALL` between subqueries with the individual grouping sets as their `GROUP BY` clauses.
 For further details on the handling of grouping sets, refer to [GROUPING SETS, CUBE, and ROLLUP](https://www.postgresql.org/docs/12/queries-table-expressions.html#QUERIES-GROUPING-SETS) in the PostgreSQL documentation.

 Aggregate functions, if any are used, are computed across all rows making up each group, producing a separate value for each group.
 (If there are aggregate functions but no `GROUP BY` clause, the query is treated as having a single group comprising all of the selected rows.)
 You can further filter the set of rows fed to each aggregate function by attaching a `FILTER` clause to the aggregate function call.
 When a `FILTER` clause is present, only those rows matching it are included in the input to that aggregate function.
-See [Aggregate Expressions](../../admin_guide/query/topics/defining-queries.html#topic11).

 When `GROUP BY` is present, or any aggregate functions are present, it is not valid for the `SELECT` list expressions to refer to ungrouped columns except within aggregate functions or when the ungrouped column is functionally dependent on the grouped columns, since there would otherwise be more than one possible value to return for an ungrouped column.
 A functional dependency exists if the grouped columns (or a subset thereof) are the primary key of the table containing the ungrouped column.

 Keep in mind that all aggregate functions are evaluated before evaluating any "scalar" expressions in the `HAVING` clause or `SELECT` list.
-This means that, for example, a `CASE` expression cannot be used to skip evaluation of an aggregate function; see [Expression Evaluation Rules](../../admin_guide/query/topics/defining-queries.html#topic25).
+This means that, for example, a `CASE` expression cannot be used to skip evaluation of an aggregate function.

 Currently, `FOR NO KEY UPDATE`, `FOR UPDATE`, `FOR SHARE`, and `FOR KEY SHARE` cannot be specified with `GROUP BY`.